coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 The standalone global search box, which was the subject of the first part of this series of post, will not log any data in the ```originLevel1```, since it simply redirects the query without sending an analytics payload.
 Instead, it will be logged in the ```originLevel3``` sent by the search component it redirects too.
 In brief, the ```originLevel3``` is the referrer.

 Although the origin is a very useful dimension, it is only one amongst many offered out of the box.
-You could use the same logic with the Device Category dimension to show only mobile users, or the City and Country dimensions to for geographical mapping.
+You could use the same logic with the Device Category dimension to show only mobile users, or the City and Country dimensions for geographical mapping.
 You can also create your own dimension, which I will explain in the next section.

 ### 15. Track every search experience

 By now you should have an idea on how to use the data sent to the Coveo Cloud Usage Analytics platform.
-With this information in hand, you might want to send more data, such as the item in the cart of the visitor.
+With this information in hand, you might want to send more data, such as the item in the visitor cart.

-Metadata can be added directly on the [properties](https://developers.coveo.com/display/SitecoreV4/Adding+Custom+Metadata) of the Coveo Search View rendering.
+Metadata can be added directly on the [properties](https://developers.coveo.com/x/RQHvAQ) of the Coveo Search View rendering.
-This set of metadata will be static however, and since the items in a cart can always change, you will need your set of metadata to be dynamic.
+However, this set of metadata will be static.
+Since the items in a cart can always change, you will need your set of metadata to be dynamic.

 My favorite approach is to send the metadata programmatically by adding the key value directly to the ```analyticsCustomMetadata``` option of the component.
 In the [first part of this series](http://source.coveo.com/2016/12/07/applying-site-search-best-practices-using-sitecore/), I explained how to retrieve and extend the options of a Coveo component.